 There is limited liquidity in real estate investments.
 Real estate is a relatively illiquid asset.
 The Trust may not be able to sell the Properties at the optimal time or for an optimal price in order to maximize its recovery.
 The number of potential buyers for the Retail Properties may be limited by the presence of such properties in retail or mall complexes.
-In addition, the Trust's ability to sell or dispose of the Properties may be hindered by the fact that such Properties are subject to the terms of the Master Lease, or the fact that the Properties are subject to the leasehold rights of the Tenant may make such Properties less attractive to a potential buyer than alternative properties that may be for sale.
+In addition, the Trust's ability to sell or dispose of the Properties may be hindered by the fact that such Properties are subject to the leasehold rights of the Tenant which may make such Properties less attractive to a potential buyer than alternative properties that may be for sale.